underdarknl/uweb3/README.md

 # µWeb3 installation

-The easiest and quickest way to install µWeb3 is using Python's `virtualenv`.
+The easiest and quickest way to install µWeb3 is by running pip3 install uwebthree.

+For a development version using Python's `virtualenv`.
 Install using the setuptools installation script, which will automatically gather dependencies.

 ```bash
 # Set up the Python3 virtualenv